agourlay/cornichon/cornichon-docs/src/main/tut/json-matchers.md

 This feature is still fresh and under experimentation therefore it comes with a couple of limitations:
 - it is not yet possible to register custom JSON matchers
-- matchers are not supported for JSON arrays assertions
+- matchers are not supported for JSON arrays assertions via `asArray`